 Variety and Healthy OptionsOpen during the winter season

 The cafeteria in South Ridge Lodge offers the resort's largest variety of food options.
 You'll find food court favorites like hot soups and pizza, but additionally, the kitchen serves up a full menu of healthy options, including a salad bar (featuring local Maine produce when it's available), fruit cups, yogurt parfaits, and vegan and gluten-free items.
 The fridge is also stocked with natural iced teas, juices, and other soft drinks.
 207-824-5247.

 Unique and Non-TraditionalOpen during the winter season

 Not your traditional cafeteria; there are no French fries here.
-The Peak features Asian-inspired options cooked in front of you in a large woks, baked Maine potatoes with a great variety of toppings, freshly made gourmet sandwiches, flatbread pizza with fresh organic toppings, internationally renowned cinnamon buns and Bloody Mary's that are almost a meal in themselves.
-Out on the redesigned deck you can find a smoker on the weekends that will allow us to serve smoked meats and other delicious specials while surrounded by spectacular views of Maine's Mahoosuc Mountain Range.
+The Peak Food Court features pizza made with fresh ingredients, Maine potatoes with Maine toppings, freshly made gourmet sandwiches, and a hearty BBQ selection, including items like mac n' cheese and pulled pork.
+And then, of course, there are the internationally renowned cinnamon buns and Bloody Marys - almost meals in themselves.
+Out on the re-designed deck, you'll find a smoker on the weekends and spectacular views of Maine's Mahoosuc Mountain Range.
 The Peak Lodge is located at the top of the Chondola at North Peak.
-(207) 824-5235.
+207-824-5235

 Sunday River "To Go"